85 Piece Children's Educational Jigsaw Puzzle

 Look and learn with this historic and illustrative puzzle that features the evolution of dinosaurs from the Triassic period to the Quaternary period.
 Can you help to explore what dinosaurs looked like over 200 million years ago?
 A variety of dinosaurs are featured including the meat-eating Tyrannosaurus Rex, to the swimming Temnodontosaurus.
 During each period you'll see the evolution of the swimming dinosaurs which were around.

-These include the Plesiosaurus, Temnodontosaurus, Shonisaurus, Nothosaurus, Lipleuroden, Mosasaurus and the Archelon.
-Throughout the Jurassic, Cretaceous, Tertiary and Quaternary period, you'll find the Archosaurus, Allosaurus, Stegosaurus, Quetzalcoatlus, Triceratops, Spinosaurus, Pterodactyls, Gastormis, Moeritherium, Mammoth, Phenacodus, Uintatherium, Smilodon, Ambulocetus, Criorhynchus, Ankylosaurus, Seismosaurus, Brachiosaurus and the Barapasaurus.
+These include the Plesiosaurus, Temnodontosaurus, Shonisaurus, Nothosaurus, Lipleuroden, Mosasaurus, and the Archelon.
+Throughout the Jurassic, Cretaceous, Tertiary, and Quaternary periods, you'll find the Archosaurus, Allosaurus, Stegosaurus, Quetzalcoatlus, Triceratops, Spinosaurus, Pterodactyls, Gastormis, Moeritherium, Mammoth, Phenacodus, Uintatherium, Smilodon, Ambulocetus, Criorhynchus, Ankylosaurus, Seismosaurus, Brachiosaurus and the Barapasaurus.
 The puzzle boasts some vibrant color, 85 smaller pieces, and is best suited for older children.

 About Larsen Puzzles:

 It all started with a single puzzle.
 In 1952 five-year-old Pal E Larsen was given a single cowboy puzzle from his Aunt in America.
 Made of a deeply cut thick board, this puzzle proved to be the catalyst for what would become the Larsen puzzles we know today.